 June 1-15 Rulebook Committee published red-line PDF compilation of RCSs by June 15 for tech committees to review.

 June 15-July 1 Tech committees review and/or add to the RCS compilation, mark each with either Accepted, Accepted with Changes, or Not Accepted, by July 1 (Rulebook Committee develops a spreadsheet to track comments and actions).
 Tech committees submit their feedback to firstname.lastname@example.org by July 1.

 July 1-Aug 1 The Rulebook Committee amends the RCS document to a Rule Change Proposals (RCPs) document, publishes it by August 1 via website forum for 30-day member comment period.
 All member comments come in either via the Rulebook Forums

 or via email to rulebook@.
 Rulebook Committee shares all emailed member comments to the Rulebook Forum during the comment period.

 Aug 1-Sept 1 Member comments accepted by on the Rulebook Forum or via email to email@example.com

 Sept 15 Rulebook Committee compiles member comments, send compiled comments to tech committees by Sept 15.

 Sept 15-Oct 1 Tech committees have the opportunity to make changes to the RCPs by Oct 1.

-Nov 1 Board receives report on adherence to process from Rulebook Committee at November BOD meeting, views redline RCPs in a Rulebook DRAFT, approves RCPs.
+Nov 1 Board receives report on adherence to process from Rulebook Committee at November BOD meeting, views redline RCPs in a Rulebook DRAFT, votes to approve RCPs.